GiangHLe/traffic_monitoring/README.md

 # Traffic monitoring system by computer vision and machine learning
 The system is in a jupyter notebook in "source code" directory.
+For details, please take a look on [our paper](paper.pdf).

 It is divide into two mode, and need a lot of pre-processing step for different position of a camera.

 Our system can solve three problem:
 + Overspeed